 It’s so commonplace for vacant properties, I hardly feel the need to make you aware of the risk of theft or vandalism.
-You all know what they are after too: copper, furnaces, fixtures, uninstalled materials, and your contractors’ tools… Some criminals like to come in and just trash the place for fun and not steal a thing, which is just as insulting (maybe more?) and just as costly.
+You all know what they are after too: copper, furnaces, fixtures, uninstalled materials, and your contractors’ tools.
+Some criminals like to break in to vandalize, which can be just as costly as stolen goods.

 September is the most active month for hurricanes in the Atlantic.
-Harvey and Irma have had devastating impacts on the Gulf States, Florida, Georgia and South Carolina.
-While some folks have lived through a hurricane before, the magnitude of these storms have made it difficult to be totally prepared for all the after-effects: damage that displaces tenants and causes a multitude of occupied homes to go vacant.
-What dangers could you see?
+Harvey and Irma have had devastating impacts on the Gulf States - Florida, Georgia, and South Carolina.
+While some people have lived through a hurricane before, the magnitude of these storms has made it challenging to be totally prepared for all the after-effects - damage that displaces tenants and causes a multitude of occupied homes to go vacant.

-Will your property be in danger of looting if the area is affected by a hurricane or other disaster?
-In times of great distress, like after a hurricane, some people may go after basic necessities like toiletries, food and water, while others will still go after anything of value, and we’ve unfortunately seen some of that with these storms.
+In times of great distress, like after a hurricane, some people may go after basic necessities like toiletries, food, and water, while others will still go after anything of value, and we’ve unfortunately seen some of that with these storms.
 This could be items like stoves and fridges or even items your renters own.

-Many home owners and tenants have been displaced by the recent storms and some carriers are not willing to insure vacant homes.
-Though there are carriers who are investor-friendly or write coverage specifically for vacant homes, some “standard market” insurers are not as keen on the risk.
-As such, if you have your property insured with a company that usually specializes in covering owner-occupied locations, you may have to pursue replacement coverage with someone else if/when a tenant moves out for a significant length of time.
+Many homeowners and tenants have been displaced by the recent storms and some carriers are not willing to insure vacant homes.
+Though there are carriers who are investor-friendly or write coverage specifically for vacant homes, some standard market insurers are not as keen on the risk.
+As such, if you have your property insured with a company that usually specializes in covering owner-occupied locations, you may have to pursue replacement coverage with someone else when a tenant moves out.

 Rehabs may take longer after a disaster.
 Shortages of materials and skilled labor can happen when many people are immediately in need of the same help putting their properties back together.
 You may just have to get patient or really creative so you can keep your projects from getting too far behind.
-If you have delays, be sure to take extra security measures to keep unwanted guests (of the human or critter kind!) out.
-We’ll talk more about how to do this in just a minute.
+If you have delays, be sure to take extra security measures to keep unwanted guests out.

 - Unkempt yard